michael-collins/3d-digital-art-and-design--oer/_exercises/maya-modeling/maya-modeling.md

 ###Level 3:

 1. Watch tutorials from Lynda on modeling with ZBrush.
-2. Using the techniques learned in the Digital Creature Creation tutorials, create a **Vegetable Monster**.
-Creatively interpret what that means.
+2. Using the techniques learned in the Digital Creature Creation tutorials, create a **Sea Creature**.
 3. Your ZBrush model should be of similar refinement to the model in Digital Creature Creation, by the end of Lesson 3.
 4. Take a screenshot of your model and save as **_{{ page.submission-id }}.png_** in the images folder.
 5. Save your image in a project folder **_{{ page.submission-id }}-L3_**.